ValentynaKucheriava/Case-Study/README.md

 | Data Science Manager      | 58        | 191279         |
 | Research Engineer         | 37        | 163108         |

+* Companies with medium size population pay more than large sized companies
+* Employees working full time either from office or remote location earn significantly more than people working in hybrid mode

 ## Data Visualisation